My Barrow

 Let’s get growing!
 Grow-your-own in February

 February is the month when ‘grow your own’ really gets going!
-We fondly remember the piles of potatoes, buckets of beans and crates of courgettes that our allotment bestowed upon us last year.
+We fondly remember the piles of potatoes, buckets of beans and crates of courgettes that the Burgon & Ball allotment bestowed upon us in years past.
 It really is true what they say: nothing from a supermarket can touch home-grown produce in terms of flavour.
 And we’re already looking forward to this year’s haul of sweet tomatoes, juicy sweetcorn, crunchy radishes… well, the sky’s the limit when it comes to what to grow.

 A planting ruler helps with spacingIf you have light sandy soil and live in a relative mild area, February also brings a few extra options for outdoor planting: